Netgate is offering COVID-19 aid for pfSense software users, learn more.

 Upgrading a VPC Instance¶

-Periodically, new releases of the AMI are issued to track new releases of pfSense® that may provide new functionality, bug fixes, and security updates.
+Periodically, new releases of the pfSense AMI are issued that may provide new functionality, bug fixes, and security updates.
 In most cases it is recommended to update via the pfSense Web GUI.

-Back up the configuration of your exsting instance by navigating to Backup/Restore under the Diagnostics menu in the Web GUI.
+Before upgrading, back up the configuration of your existing instance by navigating to Backup/Restore under the Diagnostics menu in the Web GUI.
 Click the Download configuration button under the Backup Configuration heading and save your config file to your local system.

-Bring up a new instance of the pfSense Certified Router/Firewall/VPN running the latest version.
+Bring up a new instance of the pfSense AMI running the latest version.

 When creating the instance, make sure the interfaces match the interfaces on the existing instance.
 Make sure that the new instance is in the same VPC as the existing instance and that it has the same number of interfaces attached and that the interfaces are connected to the same Subnets.